MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_DEMO.md

     }
 ```

-18. Place the mouse cursor within the constructor code block you just created, press Enter, and then type the following code.
+18. Place the mouse cursor within the **Logger** constructor code block you just created, press Enter, and then type the following code.
 ```cs
     _fileName = $"{DateTime.UtcNow.ToString("yyyy-dd-MM--HH-mm-ss")}.log";
 ```